 When the journey started it was all about monitoring.
 It was about addressing the inefficiencies, rationalizing resources to reduce costs and tackle potential quality issues that could put the clinical trial at risk.
 “Focus on what really matters” was born, Risk-Based Monitoring was alive.

 Interestingly, these leaders are now thinking beyond just monitoring.
-The ICH E6 (R2) has obviously been a great source of inspiration for those considering adopting a risk-based methodology to areas other than monitoring.
+The ICH E6 (R2) has obviously been a great source of inspiration for those considering adopting a risk-based study methodology to areas other than monitoring.
 Data Management and/or Data Review are good candidates, amongst a bunch of opportunities.